 Next, Therese began with an anecdote about low-cost efficiency measures and programmable thermostats with Rebuilding Together, only to be called to come back and reinstall the old thermostat as users couldn’t figure out how to use it, despite its potential for energy savings.
 After briefly recounting the history of thermostats, Therese explained how she became interested in thermostat usability.

 Usability includes key questions we can ask about any technology: Is it easy to learn?
 Is it efficient to use?
 Is it easy to remember and does it produce few errors?
 And is it subjectively pleasing?
-Therese described a previous research project which involved testing five thermostats: a web browser, touch screen thermostat, smart thermostat, button thermostat (that had all button controls) and hybrid model (which had both a touch screen and buttons).
+Therese described a previous research project that involved testing five thermostats: a web browser, touch screen thermostat, smart thermostat, button thermostat (that had all button controls) and hybrid model (which had both a touch screen and buttons).
 The study engaged 31 subjects who each interacted with two thermostats.
 Tasks ranged from being defined as an “easy task” all the way to a “complex” activity.
 Subjects were first asked to set the thermostat to heat mode at a defined time of day.

 Each button push or interactive step required to complete this task were counted, with researchers then evaluating the success rate and time to complete.
 The study sought to identify usability heuristics, or guides, from computer science and user interface design to measure smart device usability.
 The aim was to develop a quick means of evaluating interfaces as well as clear guidelines for thermostat design that could improve usability and lead to energy savings.
 This is an example of how one might evaluate the usability of different devices.